AbbasRahimi/EncodingM2G/README.md

 # Files in the folder
 input/: the metamodels(.ecore) and models(.xmi)

-png/: The figure of examples metamodels
+png/: The figure of input metamodels (class diagram)

 code/: The source codes